Puteri Indonesia 2022: Semifinal round

-Grand Final Round
+Grand final round

 Personal Branding and Advocacy Challenge

 In this challenge, 45 contestants had to introduce themselves and promote their advocacy through a short video.
 The winners were invited to be speakers in EdHeroes Australia Forum 2022 on 30 April 2022.

 Motion Challenge

 In this challenge, contestants were given a motion and they had to state whether they agree or not and elaborate it with their thoughts in 105 seconds.
 No winner was announced.

 Contestants

-44 delegates competed for the title.
+Forty-four contestants competed for the title.